 - In general, do not define the Linux virtual machine larger than you need. - Excessive virtual machine sizes negatively impact performance. - Linux uses any extra storage for caching of data.
-For shared resources, this is an impact. - Reduce the size of the Linux guest until it starts to swap (use VDISK for swap). - A good exercise is to compare Linux memory usage to z/VM working set size for the guest.
+For shared resources, this is an impact. - Reduce the size of the Linux guest until it starts to swap (use VDISK for swap). - Monitor swap usage.